rsokl/MyGrad/README.md

  - [N-dimensional tensors](http://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/IntroducingTheNDarray.html) that can be reshaped and have their axes transposed
  - [vectorization](http://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/VectorizedOperations.html)
  - [broadcasting](http://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/Broadcasting.html)
- - [basic and advanced indexing](http://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/BasicIndexing.html) (including all varieties of mixed indexing schemes) for "getting" and "setting" items from/to tensors
+ - [basic and advanced indexing](http://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/BasicIndexing.html) (including all varieties of mixed indexing schemes) for both getting and setting items.
  - fully-fledged support for [einsum](https://rockt.github.io/2018/04/30/einsum) (including broadcasting and traces, which are not supported by PyTorch, TensorFlow, or HIPS-autograd)